kmclellan/mstc/README.md

 Initiate your development database:

 ```
-bundle exec rake db:create
+bundle exec rails db:create
-bundle exec rake db:migrate
+bundle exec rails db:migrate
 ```

 (Currently do not have a schema to load.)

 To view the application run a Rack webserver.
 In production this will be Phusion Passenger (simple and reliable deployment).
-For development I am currently using Thin.
+For development I am currently using Puma.

 ```
-bundle exec thin start
+bundle exec puma
 ```

 http://localhost:3000